ibm-bluemix-mobile-services/bms-samples-ios-helloauthentication/README.md

 Create a mobile backend in the  Bluemix dashboard:

-1. In the Boilerplates section Bluemix catalog, click MobileFirst Services Starter.
+1. In the Boilerplates section of the Bluemix catalog, click MobileFirst Services Starter.
 2. Enter a name and host for your mobile backend and click Create.
 3. Click **Finish**.